Champagne vs Sparkling Wines

 Wine is transferred to the bottling line before a small volume of yeast and sugar is added to stimulate the secondary fermentation in bottle.
 As the yeast devours the sugar, CO2 bubbles will dissolve into the wine, making it sparkle; it is essential to use thick glass to withstand the pressure building up inside.
 Many producers ensure that the temperature is as low as possible, as this slows down the process and results in smaller bubbles and a more refined mouthfeel.

-After blending, this is the most crucial stage in determining the final style and quality level of any sparkling wine.
+After blending, this is the most crucial stage in determining any sparkling wine’s final style and quality level.
 The vast majority of premium fizz is aged in cool cellars, often for many years after the second fermentation.
 The bottles are stored ‘sur lattes’ (horizontally) in storage racks separated by laths.
-This safeguards against a possible glass explosion, affecting entire rows of bottles unless a physical barrier is erected.
+This safeguards against a possible glass explosion, which could affect entire rows of bottles unless a physical barrier is erected.

 After the riddling process, the best producers age their wines for several years – this time vertically – before disgorgement.
 Again, the rationale is that the wine flavors and aromas are further enhanced by contact with the yeast cells in the neck.